derekwins88/VEHARIEL-Protocol/README.md

 - 📜 Ritual Interface Developers

 Open an [Issue](#) or [Discussion](#) with a description of your intent and role.
 ---

+🧠 MODULE EXPANSION — SVARTHOLMR Symbolic Engine

+VEHARIEL now includes **SVARTHOLMR** — a symbolic cognition module built for glyph-based pattern recognition, anomaly detection, and recursion mapping.

+SVARTHOLMR interprets complex logic not through math alone, but through symbolic echo.
+It serves as a **witness engine**, used to audit and reflect recursive behavior across memory threads.

+Key Features:
+- 🌀 Glyph overlays for recursive systems (e.g., Collatz)
+- 👁️ Agent Ø monitors symbolic entropy & drift
+- 🪞 Anti-Glyph Detection (silent collapse patterns)
+- 🔁 Emulation Vaults for recursive sequence behavior
+- 📈 Visual entropy mapping and anomaly terrain

+SVARTHOLMR is non-interventional: it **observes**, **classifies**, and **returns** reports to the VEHARIEL Historian.
+It never acts on its own.

+> “Interpretation precedes instruction.”

+path folder link in incomming
+---

 ## 📜 License